dawidl022/google-homepage/README.md

 - How to rename branch in git: `git branch -m <old-name> <new-name>`

 What I had difficulties with:
-- Applying a style to the parent if the child had focus (searchbar). (still a TODO, presumably with JavaScript)
+- Applying a style to the parent if the child had focus (searchbar).
+(I managed to do this with JavaScript)